How Distracted Drivers Cause Accidents

 These two studies found that 80% of motor vehicle crashes and 65% of near-crashes were caused by some type of distraction or fatigue.

-Additionally they found that 70 to 90 percent of motor vehicle crashes and near-crashes were happened while the driver was not looking at the road, either because they were distracted or because they were falling asleep.
+Additionally, they found that 70 to 90 percent of motor vehicle crashes and near-crashes have happened while the driver was not looking at the road, either because they were distracted or because they were falling asleep.

 We all have hectic schedules and try to cut corners when it comes to saving time.
 Often times this means grabbing a bite to eat while we commute to the next thing on our long list of daily to-dos.
 However, eating and drinking while behind the wheel is something we should all try to avoid.